 As a result of taking this course, the student should be able to: a) read aloud any portion of the Hebrew Bible with increased proficiency, b) provide oral translations of assigned passages from the Hebrew Scripture, c) produce typed translations of selected excerpts using a Hebrew lexicon, d) demonstrate a mastery of core Hebrew vocabulary, and e) identify the common grammatical elements of the Hebrew Bible.
 Course offerings for MDiv or ThM credit, with different expectations and requirements.
 Prerequisites: Hebrew Grammar 1 & 2 and Hebrew Exegetical Method 1 & 2.
 3 credit hours.

 Dr. Mark Hassler is the Associate Professor of Old Testament at Virginia Beach Theological Seminary.
 Dr. Hassler also serves as director of publications and field archaeologist for the Shiloh excavations in Israel.
-He is the general editor of the Near East Archaeological Society Bulletin (NEASB), a peer-reviewed journal established in 1958.
+He was the editor of the Near East Archaeological Society Bulletin (2016–19), a peer-reviewed journal established in 1958.
 Dr. Hassler earned his academic degrees at Montana Bible College (BA) and The Master's Seminary (PhD, ThM, and MDiv).
 Read more....

 30% – Oral Reading

 25% – Typed Translations